IPS-Eye-White

 proskuneo

-In the New Testament, the word "worship" has been overwhelmingly translated from the Greek proskuneo, which is derived from pros ("towards"), and kuneo ("to kiss").
+In the New Testament, the word "worship" has been overwhelmingly translated from the Greek proskuneo derived from pros ("towards"), and kuneo ("to kiss").
 In other words, proskuneo means to to do homage, make obeisance, kneel or prostrate oneself, in order to in order to express respect or to make supplication.
-The physical posture reflecting an attitude of respect and even humility...
-A high view of the person being bowed to, an a lower view of oneself.
-As said by the web site biblestudytools.com, proskuneo was...
+As said by the web site biblestudytools.com...

-Yet, it is only in a handful of cases that proskuneo has been translated into the English "bow down" or "prostrate".
+Yet, in about 60 occurrences of proskuneo in the New Testament it was only in a handful of cases that it was rendered "bow down" or "prostrate".
 For example..

-Because the general idea of worship that we hold today is so far removed from the literal meaning of the Greek word proskuneo, using "worship" in certain verses could be very bewildering.
-For example, the KJV version of Mark 15:19 says the soldiers spat on Jesus, and "bowing their knees worshipped him" which, to the average English reader, would be a contradiction in terms.
+Because the general idea of worship that we hold today is so far removed from the literal meaning of the Greek word proskuneo translating it into "worship" makes certain verses very bewildering.
+For example, the KJV version of Mark 15:19 says the soldiers spat on Jesus, and "bowing their knees worshipped him" which is a contradiction in terms.
 You don't spit on something you worship.

 latreia